viaacode/sip-specification/usecases/video-with-subtitles.md

 has_children: false
 sip_profile:  Basic
 ---
-Editor's Draft
+Release Candidate
-{: .label .label-yellow }
+{: .label .label-blue }
 # Use Case: a video file with subtitles

 The following use case describes how to package